By using this site, you agree to the Privacy Policy and Terms of Use.

 Thanks to technology, space learning is now at your fingertips.
 Some apps let you explore the sky just by pointing your phone upwards.
 These apps identify stars, planets, satellites, and even comets in real time.

-Some useful mobile apps and websites include:
+Some websites include:

 • SkyView Lite